maxrolon/shopify-shipper/README.md

 ### Limitations

 For use in Shopify-hosted themes only.
-This module does not support CORS requests
+This module does not support CORS requests.

 ### Usage